Treaty of Nanking: Cession of Hong Kong

-In 1841, a rough outline for a treaty was sent for the guidance of Plenipotentiary Charles Elliot.
+In 1841, a rough outline for a treaty was sent for the guidance of Plenipotentiary Charles Elliot and Imperial Commissioner Qishan.
 It had a blank after the words "the cession of the islands of".
 Pottinger sent this old draft treaty on shore, with the letter s struck out of islands and the words Hong Kong placed after it.
 Robert Montgomery Martin, treasurer of Hong Kong, wrote in an official report:

-The terms of peace having been read, Elepoo the senior commissioner paused, expecting something more, and at length said "is that all?"
+The terms of peace having been read, Yilibu, the senior commissioner paused, expecting something more, and at length said "is that all?"
 Mr. Morrison enquired of Lieutenant-colonel Malcolm [Pottinger's secretary] if there was anything else, and being answered in the negative, Elepoo immediately and with great tact closed the negotiation by saying, "all shall be granted—it is settled—it is finished."

 The Qing government agreed to make Hong Kong Island a crown colony, ceding it to the Queen Victoria of Great Britain, in perpetuity (常遠, Cháng yuǎn, in the Chinese version of the treaty), to provide British traders with a harbour where they could "careen and refit their ships and keep stores for that purpose" (Article III).
 Pottinger was later appointed the first Governor of Hong Kong.

 In 1860, the colony was extended with the addition of the Kowloon peninsula under the Convention of Peking and in 1898, the Second Convention of Peking further expanded the colony with the 99-year lease of the New Territories.
 In 1984, the governments of the United Kingdom and the People's Republic of China (PRC) concluded the Sino-British Joint Declaration on the Question of Hong Kong, under which the sovereignty of the leased territories, together with Hong Kong Island and Kowloon (south of Boundary Street) ceded under the Convention of Peking (1860), was transferred to the PRC on 1 July 1997.